khushi-stack/Python_interviewPractice/README.md

-In this, I have solved most asked interview coding questions.
+In this, I have solved most asked interview coding questions in python programming language.